-Table of contents
+Table of Contents

 - A.1.
 The OECD Classification of Taxes - A.2.
 Coverage - A.3.
 Basis of reporting - A.4.
 General classification criteria - A.5.
 Commentaries on items of the list - A.6.
 Conciliation with National Accounts - A.7.
 Memorandum item on the financing of social security benefits - A.8.
 Memorandum item on identifiable taxes paid by government - A.9.
 Relation of OECD classification of taxes to national accounting systems - A.10.
 Relation of OECD classification of taxes to the international monetary fund system - A.11.
 Comparison of the OECD classification of taxes with other international classifications - A.12.
-Attribution of tax revenues by subsectors of general government
+Attribution of tax revenues by subsectors of general government - A.13.
+Provisional classification of revenues from bank levies and payments to deposit insurance and financial stability schemes

-A.1 The OECD Classification of Taxes
+A.1 the OECD Classification of Taxes